mptrsen/Orthograph/README.md

 The information about which genes belong to a COG consists of a tab-delimited file that contains at least one line per COG.
 If you get your COGs from [OrthoDB][3] (recommended), this is the case.
+The table must have three
+columns:

+	COG_ID	sequence_ID	taxon_name

 In an OrthoDB file, each line has a number of tab-delimited fields like this:

 	EOG7M10DZ	AECH19093	AECH19093-PA	Acromyrmex echinatior	Panamanian leafcutter ant	AECHI	1282	IPR006121,IPR008250,IPR005834,IPR023214

 The 'EOG7M10DZ' field is the COG ID.
-The line must also contain an unambiguous sequence ID.
+The line must also have an unambiguous sequence ID.
 For OrthoDB version 7, it is always in the third field, i.e., 'AECH19093-PA'.
-The sixth field is the taxon shorthand (I know this is odd, but it's the way OrthoDB 7 outputs.
-In the future you'll be able to specify the field).
+The sixth field is the taxon shorthand.
+An OrthoDBw 7 table can be re-formatted using `cut`, picking out the columns 1, 3, and 6:

+	$ cut -f1,3,6 ORTHODBFILE > ORTHOGRAPH_INPUT_FILE

 You may need to filter the OrthoDB file to contain only those taxa you want.
 Probably the easiest way is to do this using `grep`: